laowantong/paroxython/docs/md/glossary.md

 :   Used in a restricted sense to designate the middle term of a _semantic triple_.
 It is a function taking two _poor spans_ `x` and `y` and telling whether they satisfy a certain relationship (for instance, “`x` after `y`”, or “`y` not inside `x`”).

 **Source**
-:   The text of an element of your collection of Python programs.
+:   The text of a Python program of your collection.

 **Span**
 :   The location of a given _feature_, as the couple of its first and last lines.
 By extension, a third member, the _path_, identifies the beginning of the _feature_ in the AST.